MaterializeInc/materialize/doc/developer/design/20240625_source_versioning__table_from_sources.md

    TableWrites,

    /// The table receives its data from the identified ingestion, specifically
-   /// the output identified by `external_reference`, using the projection
+   /// the upstream object identified by `external_reference`.
+The `details`
-   /// `external_projection` to map the upstream relation to this relation.
+   /// field contains any options necessary to map the upstream relation to this
+   /// relation.
    /// This table type does not support INSERT/UPDATE/DELETE statements.
    IngestionExport {
       ingestion_id: GlobalId,
       external_reference: UnresolvedItemName,
-      external_projection: Vec<u8>,
+      details: ExportDetails,
    }
 }